BoondiKaLadu/BoondiKaLadu/README.md

 - 🧠 I enjoy building **modern full-stack apps** that feel smooth and intuitive
 - 🌱 Currently learning: **Web3** & **Rust**
 - 🎨 I love combining **tech + art** to create aesthetic and useful projects
-- 🦕 Fun fact: If something breaks, I *debug like a velociraptor*—fast and focused

 ---